 Abstract: Genomics and the physical chemistry of biomolecules are two pillars of molecular biology.
 One of the key branches of the latter is chemical thermodynamics, which, curiously, is quite marginalized in the current research on computational molecular biology (CMB).
 I shall revisit this subject, but no starting from physics nor chemistry, but rather through a result from probability, beyond the law of large numbers and central limit theorem, call large deviations theory.
 I shall show how our theory can be applied to Fisher's FTNS as well as to analyzing data from single cells.

-05/17: Correcting Measurement Error in Microbiome Data -- David Clausen -- Biostatistics
+05/17: Relative Abundance Estimation with Microbiome Data -- David Clausen -- Biostatistics

 05/31: -- Holiday